Uminosachi/inpaint-anything/README.md

 * Open http://127.0.0.1:7860/ in your browser.
 * Recommended browsers: Microsoft Edge or Mozilla Firefox (as mask selection may not work properly with Google Chrome).

+## Downloading the Model

+To download the model:

+1. Launch this application.
+2. Click on the "Download model" button next to the [Segment Anything Model ID](https://github.com/facebookresearch/segment-anything#model-checkpoints).
+3. Wait for the download to complete.
+4. The downloaded model file will be stored in the `models` directory of this application's repository.

 ## Usage

 * Drag and drop your image onto the input image area.
 * Click the "Run Segment Anything" button.
 * Use sketching to define the area you want to inpaint.
 You can undo and adjust the pen size.
 * Click the "Create mask" button (the mask will appear in the selected mask image area).
-* Choose the Model ID, enter the Prompt and Negative Prompt.
+* Enter the Prompt and Negative Prompt, Choose the Inpainting Model ID.
 * Click the "Run Inpainting" button (**Please note that it may take some time to download the model for the first time**).
-* You can change the seed in the Advanced options.
+* You can change the Sampling Steps, the Guidance Scale and the Seed in the Advanced options.

 Inpainting is performed using [diffusers](https://github.com/huggingface/diffusers).